 7. Santo Cilantro

-This cilantro has many names, but it actually refers to the same variety of cilantro.
-You may hear Low Standing Cilantro, California Santo, California Long Standing, or a combination of these.
+This cilantro has many names but refers to the same variety of cilantro.
+You may hear Low Standing Cilantro, California Santo, California Long Standing, or a combination.

-Of the different types of cilantro, Santo cilantro is one of the strongest varieties because it has been bred to be bolt resistant.
+Of the different types of cilantro, Santo is one of the strongest varieties because it has been bred to be bolt-resistant.

-Although there is no specific type of cilantro that grows in California, as Santo is best suited to this climate, it is the most commonly grown cilantro there.
+Although no specific type of cilantro grows in California, as Santo is best suited to this climate, it is the most commonly grown cilantro there.

 Do not worry.
 Try using flowers for decoration or mixing them in with your healthy meal prep ideas for salads.